Can You Let Lurchers Off Their Leash? [ANSWERED]

 The Final Words on Lurchers and Their Leashes

-Unfortunately, as fun as it is for your dog to be off its leash, exploring the world at a rush as it runs past at full speed, it is not recommended for several reasons.
+Unfortunately, as fun as it is for your dog to be off its leash, exploring the world in a rush as it runs past at full speed, it is not recommended for several reasons.
 Your dog, no matter how much training it has, has very strong hunting instincts, if they see something they want to go after, they will.

 Rabbits, people, other dogs – anything!
-If they are off leash, it will be really hard to keep them from taking off.
+If they are off-leash, it will be really hard to keep them from taking off.
 They could get hurt or accidentally hurt someone else as they are trying to get to their target.

 Family Dog Expert Author